PennCreativeLabs/git-workshop/workshop.md

 We now practise fixing merge conflicts.
 Recall that conflicts are caused by merges which affect the same block of code.

 Here’s a branch I prepared earlier.
-The branch is called `alpher`.
-Run the code below to set it up (don’t worry if you can’t understand it)
+The branch is called `merge-conflict-practice`.
+Let's run the code below to switch to this branch:

-    $ git checkout alpher
+    $ git checkout merge-conflict-practice

-You should now have a new branch called `alpher`.
-Try merging that branch into `master` now and fix the ensuing conflict.
+Let's now try to merge this branch into master.

 Fixing a conflict
 -----------------

-You should see a `conflict` with the `gamow.txt` file.
-This means that the same line of text was edited and committed on both the master branch and the alpher branch.
+You should see a `conflict` with the `blinding_lights.txt` file.
+This means that the same line of text was edited and committed on both the master branch and the `merge-conflict-practice` branch.
 The output below basically tells you the current situation :

-    Auto-merging gamow.txt
+    Auto-merging blinding_lights.txt
-    CONFLICT (content): Merge conflict in gamow.txt
+    CONFLICT (content): Merge conflict in blinding_lights.txt
     Automatic merge failed; fix conflicts and then commit the result.

-If you open the `gamow.txt` file, you will see something similar as
+If you open the `blinding_lights.txt` file, you will see something similar as
 below:

     $ cat gamow.txt